SUSE/connect-ng/PACKAGE.md

 ### Testing the package locally

-First of all, you need to create an updated tar file.
+First of all, you need to create an updated .tar.xz file.
 In order to do this, you need to checkout the package and run the service that fetches the code (change the `revision` parameter in `_service` to build the tar from another branch/sha than `main`):